 The U.S. Environmental Protection Agency (EPA) places strict limits on the amount of contaminants and impurities allowed in drinking water to ensure that your water is safe to drink.
-The Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same public health protections.
+The Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.

 The city of Glendale uses modern treatment processes to comply with the EPA water standards.
-The City also has an extensive sampling and water quality testing programs to ensure water quality standards are met.
+The city also has an extensive sampling and water quality testing program to ensure water quality standards are met.